We look at the difference between acid reflux and heartburn, what causes them, and the lifestyle changes and medication that can help.

 The Better Gut probiotics can also help with:

-To find out more about how these beneficial bacteria can help you, visit the website.
+To find out more about how these beneficial bacteria can help you, visit The Better Gut.

 Does HRT help with acid reflux?